SIJIEJI/CLNet/README.md

 #### A. Model Complexity

-The params and flops are directly caculated by [thop](https://github.com/Lyken17/pytorch-OpCounter)
+The params and flops are directly caculated by [thop](https://github.com/Lyken17/pytorch-OpCounter).
+If you use this repo's code directly, the model complexity will be printed to the trainning log.
+A [sample training log](https://www.dropbox.com/sh/qhqknm60i97a966/AABip4HD4lw4_BdfuM7NtCGWa?dl=0) for your reference.

  | Compression Ratio | #Params | Flops |
  | :--: | :--: | :--: |